Top 5 GoCardless alternatives: Which platform is best for your business?

 Stripe

-Stripe is a financial technology company that provides businesses with infrastructure for offline and online payments.
-It offers a suite of payment processing APIs, letting businesses accept, manage, and reconcile online transactions.
-For brick-and-mortar stores, they offer a POS system to accept in-person payments.
+Stripe is a financial technology company that gives you a way to process online and physical customer payments.
+It offers payment processing APIs, so you can accept, manage, and reconcile online transactions.
+For brick-and-mortar stores, it offers a POS system to accept in-person payments.
 Stripe's tools and services support various payment methods and currencies.
-However, Stripe doesn't offer a multi-currency account to hold international funds, or expense management tools to assist with a full suite of financial operations.
+Stripe does offer multi-currency settlement for Connect accounts (up to 18 currencies), but this multi-currency account functionality differs from dedicated multi-currency business accounts.
+It also doesn't offer expense management tools to help with your full financial operations.

 Subscription fees: No account fees

-International transactions: 3.5% + $0.30 per transaction.
-An additional 2% is charged if currency conversion is required.
+International transactions: 3.5% + A$0.30 per transaction.
+An additional 1–2% is charged if currency conversion is required.

 Pros